 Yes.
 The Bureau of Criminal Investigation is the repository that keeps all records and disseminates them for public requests.
 By the public record law, people can only order a copy by mail using the form on their website, and they charge $15 per file.
 They suggest using fingerprints because name-based searches will not match up with anyone using an alias when arrested under a different name.

 |American Indian or Alaska Native||16%|

 |Victims w/ reported race||3,765|

-North Dakota arrest records are pretty complete, and along with general information like name, address, phone, email, height, weight, gender, race, scars, tattoos, fingerprints and mug shots, they will also include details of their crimes.
+North Dakota arrest records are pretty complete, and along with general information like name, address, phone, email, height, weight, gender, race, scars, tattoos, fingerprints.
+They will also include North Dakota mugshots and details of their crimes.
 Additionally, reports contain arrests, date of arrests, the location of arrests, charges, sentencing, dispositions, pleas, fines, bail, bond, and the arresting officer’s information.
 Often the agency that arrested them, prison details, and vehicles involved will be included as well.

 The crime rate has increased over the past decade in North Dakota, going from 668 crimes in 2006 to 1,493 by 3% higher than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

 A peace officer may arrest someone with a valid arrest warrant.
 They may also arrest someone without a warrant at any time of day or night when in fresh pursuit of a suspect.
 If they have reasonable cause to suspect someone of committing a felony, misdemeanor or traffic violation, they can arrest them in those circumstances also.
 If any offense is committed in the presence of the peace officer, they also have the right to arrest that person.